awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 For everyone seeing these debates: As painful as it is to watch, try to understand that we care about the subject.
 We don't see what we do as naval gazing.
 We try our best to... well... be the best.

 For the practitioners butting heads: **Document what you talk about**.
 Write a blog entry, leave artifacts for others to find (like [this one](http://lostechies.com/jimmybogard/2013/09/26/test-styles-and-avoiding-setupteardown/), [this one](http://wekeroad.com/2013/08/28/how-behavioral-is-your-bdd), [this one](http://www.hanselminutes.com/294/understanding-bdd-and-nspec-with-matt-florence-and-amir-rajan), and [this one](http://vimeo.com/72745278)).
-Keep engaging in this constant, unrelenting debate.
+Keep engaging in this constant, unrelenting dialog.

 TDD (testing in general) is a constantly changing area. **You're doing yourself a disservice if you think you've got it all figured out.**